 Does Aid Matter?
 Measuring the Effect of Student Aid on College Attendance and Completion

-Does student aid increase college attendance or simply subsidize costs for infra-marginal students?
-Settling the question empirically is a challenge, because aid is correlated with many characteristics that influence educational investment decisions.
+Does student financial aid increase college attendance, or simply subsidize costs for infra-marginal students?
+Settling the question empirically is a challenge, because aid is correlated with many characteristics that influence schooling decisions.
 A shift in financial aid policy that affects some youth but not others can provide an identifying source of variation in aid.
-In 1982, Congress eliminated the Social Security Student Benefit Program, which at its peak provided grants totaling $3.7 billion a year to one out of ten college students.
-Using the death of a parent as a proxy for Social Security beneficiary status, I find that offering $1,000 ($1998) of grant aid increases educational attainment by about 0.16 years and the probability of attending college by four percentage points.
-The elasticities of attendance and completed years of college with respect to schooling costs are 0.7 to 0.8.
-The evidence suggests that aid has a 'threshold effect': a student who has crossed the hurdle of college entry with the assistance of aid is more likely to continue schooling later in life than one who has never attempted college.
-This is consistent with a model in which there are fixed costs of college entry.
-Finally, a cost-benefit analysis indicates that the aid program examined by this paper was a cost-effective use of government resources.
+In 1982, Congress eliminated the Social Security student benefit program, which at its peak provided grants totaling $3.9 billion a year (amounts are in constant 2000 dollars) to one out of eight college students.
+I use difference-in-differences analysis to evaluate the effect of this program on schooling outcomes.
+Using the death of a parent to proxy for Social Security beneficiary status, I find that the college attendance of the affected group dropped by more than a third, and schooling by two-thirds of a year.
+Offering $1,000 of grant aid increases the probability of attending college by 3.6 percentage points and years of completed schooling by a tenth of a year.
+Aid eligibility also appears to have a positive impact on school quality.

 Suggested Citation: Suggested Citation